-In this part we give several ways to build matroids through certain grammars, and we prove that decision is easy on these classes of matroids.
-Definitions and notations are taken from \cite{hlinveny2006bwp} but they are slightly more general as we will build several different parse trees.
+In this section, we give two different ways to build matroids by means of some well chosen operations.
+We then prove that the model-checking of $MSO_M$ is decidable in linear time on these classes of matroids.
+Definitions and notations are inspired from \cite{hlinveny2006bwp} and are sometimes slightly modified to deal with different matroid grammars.